infernoalert/nccjsectioncompliencechecker/backend/UML/database-structure.md

    - Projects must belong to a specific climate zone
    - Climate zones can have multiple projects

-3. Project to BuildingClass:
+3. Project to Electrical:
+   - One-to-one relationship
+   - Each project has exactly one electrical section
+   - Each electrical section belongs to exactly one project

+4. User to Electrical:
-   - Many-to-one relationship
+   - One-to-many relationship
-   - Projects must be classified under a building class
-   - Building classes can have multiple projects
+   - A user can create multiple electrical systems
+   - Electrical systems must have a creator

 ## Indexes